 Places to Experience Día de Muertos in Mexico

-Every state and region differs in the way that they celebrate.
+Every state and region differs in the way that they celebrate but no matter where you travel in Mexico, you will find Day of the Dead celebrations.
 The following are just some of the more famous Day of the Dead destinations in Mexico.
 Note that some of these places get very busy so they may not be suitable for younger children.

 Other locations in the capital that are famous for their Day of the Dead celebrations include San Andrés Mixquic and Xochimilco.
 San Andrés Mixquic, in the south of the city, has strong indigenous roots and every year graves are decorated with thousands of marigolds and hundreds of candles.
 Xochimilco, again in the south, puts on a special night-time Day of the Dead excursions on a trajinera.
 Learn the spooky legend of La Llorona as you float along the waterways.